zerynth/docs/docs/develop/Develop.md

 ![](https://www.zerynth.com/wp-content/uploads/2020/03/12_project_action.png "12_project_action")

-## Note
+!!! note
 	When you add a `.py` file containing some code to be used in the main.py file (e.g. a file named `helpers.py`), you have to import it by adding the line `import helpers` in the main.py file.
-Thus, you can call functions located in the `helpers.py` file by using the following syntax:

-helpers.fun_name(fun_attribute1, fun_attribute2, ...)
+Thus, you can call functions located in the `helpers.py` file by using the following syntax: helpers.fun_name(fun_attribute1, fun_attribute2, ...)

-## Note
+!! note

-If you want to save the `template.html` in the device flash as resource to be used by a specific module like the Zerynth App library, you have to use the `new_resource()` function defining the following code in the `main.py` file:
+	If you want to save the `template.html` in the device flash as resource to be used by a specific module like the Zerynth App library, you have to use the `new_resource()` function defining the following code in the `main.py` file: new_resource("template.html")

-new_resource("template.html")

 ### Import a Zerynth Package into a Project